sakshiv3107/Weather_app/README.md

 ✅ Clean and responsive UI (mobile & web)
 ✅ Built with beginner-friendly architecture in Flutter

-> You can enhance this app further with features like 5-day forecast, location detection, animations, and caching.

 ---

 ## 📦 Tech Stack